 A well known advantage to being employed are salaried benefits like health insurance and paid sick leave.
 Employers also generally provide workers’ compensation which allows employees to collect benefits if they’re injured on the job, even if the injury is their own fault.

 As a freelancer, you forgo these benefits.
 Unfortunately, when it comes to paying for health insurance, you might be hit with higher rates than an employer would pay for the same coverage.
 And if a work-related injury is your fault, a staffing firm won’t be responsible because they don’t provide workers’ compensation coverage to independent contractors.
+(Read Buying Guide: Health Insurance for the Self-Employed for tips on building your own safety net)

 Some on demand marketplaces have begun to offer Occupational Accident Insurance, the gig economy replacement for Workers’ Comp, but this is still largely relegated to manual labor positions.
 Additionally, if you end up taking time off because of your injuries – or just because you’re sick – you’ll end up cutting your bottom line.
-Sad, but true.

 Protecting Yourself Against Health Related Losses